ricallinson/deuce/README.md

 ## Usage

-With no options provided __YUI3 Offline__ will start a localhost connect server on port 3000.
+With no options provided __YUI3 Offline__ will start a connect server on localhost port 3000.

 	> ./bin/yui3-offline
 	> Running at http://localhost:3000/index.html

 Once running __YUI3 Offline__ will serve a single [http://localhost:3000/index.html](http://localhost:3000/index.html) page.
-This page sets the global YUI configuration to include all YUI Modules found in or below the current application directory.
+This page defines the YUI global configuration object and includes all "*.js" files which were YUI Modules and were found in or below the application directory.
+Any "*.js" files found which were not YUI Modules will still be available but throw an error on server start.

+	./app
+		init.js
+		/lib
+			/my-yui-module.js

 All [YUI3 modules](http://yuilibrary.com/yui/docs/guides/) from the path [http://localhost:3000/yui](http://localhost:3000/yui).
 The version of [YUI3](http://yuilibrary.com/) used is one installed with __YUI3 Offline__.
 You can check this by running the following command.